Microttus/EVE__dev/installFiles/README.md

 ## Eve_devInstall

-This script finaly clone this rpo and add it to the workspace befour rebuilding.
+This script finaly clone this repository and add it to the workspace befour rebuilding.

 The workspace should now be ready or executing premade scripsts.

+## launchSim

+A executable for lauching the simulation window

 ## CommondComands.txt